 Pannett Park (open all year round from dawn to dusk, no entry fee) is situated a short, uphill walk from the bus and train stations in Whitby town centre, see map at bottom of home page.
-Car parking is available on street and in the Leisure Centre car park, another short walk from the Jubilee Gate entrance.
+Car parking is available on street and in the Leisure Centre car park, a short walk from the Jubilee Gate entrance.
+The nearest public toilets are near the paddling pool on the West Cliff, in Station Square or near the Band Stand.
 There is limited disabled parking at the accessible entrance to the museum.
 Cycle racks are sited just inside the main gates.
 See www.traveline.org.uk for all UK public transport information.
 Post code YO21 1RE.

-This award winning museum houses artefacts from around the world, many of which have links to the South Seas and Jurassic Gardens. www.whitbymuseum.org.uk
+This award winning museum houses artefacts from around the world, many of which have links to the South Seas and Jurassic Gardens.
+A Tea Room is situated in the museum. www.whitbymuseum.org.uk